 - Select the timeframe of the preview.
 You can receive alerts for 12 hours, one day, or seven days, and evaluate how effective your configuration is.

 - Select a title for your event.
 The title should be a short, easy-to-read string describing the situation, such as "High network activity" or "CPU saturation".

-- Create a meaningful event message.
+- In the Event description section, create a meaningful event message.
 Event messages help you understand the nature of the event.
 You can use the following placeholders:

 - Select Create custom event for alerting to save your new event.

 Metric events API